 How much does the Program cost?

-The Program is FREE for the selected participants.
-The Program is generously funded by the Trawalla Foundation and is hosted by Melbourne School of Government.
-Participants must attend the program in person.
-Any flights, ground transfers, accommodation, and other fees associated with attending the program are not included in the costs covered by the Program.
-Meals will be provided during each session (gluten-free and vegetarian options provided on request).
+The Program is generously funded by the Trawalla Foundation and the University of Melbourne and offered FREE to selected participants.
+Participants must attend the Program in person.
+Any flights, ground transfers, accommodation, and other fees associated with attending the program are not included (close gap between n and full stop).
+Meals will be provided during each session (dietaries catered for on request).